bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 docker run -p 7248:80 imagename-wasm
 ```

-Everything seems to work, and we can navigate to the http://localhost:7248/account/login url.
+Everything seems to work, and we can navigate to the <http://localhost:7248/account/login> URL.
 The Login page of the Blazor WebAssembly application is displayed in the browser.

 A user can log in, and we receive the Access- and Refresh token needed for accessing the JWT protected Web API.
 There is still one problem.
 After a successful login, the user is redirected to the home page of the application,
-but it looks like he isn't really authenticated, because the Register- and Login link are still visible.
+but it looks like he isn't authenticated because the Register- and Login links are still visible.

 #### Problem 14: IDX10206: Unable to validate audience.
-The 'audiences' parameter is empty.
+The 'audiences' parameter is empty

-Open the Developer tools in the browser, and little error message appears: IDX10206: Unable to validate audience.
+Open the Developer tools in the browser, and a little error message appears: IDX10206: Unable to validate audience.
 The 'audiences' parameter is empty.

 The IDX10206 error occurs during JWT token validation when the audience claim cannot be properly validated.
-This typically happens due to either incorrect token creation, improper validation configuration.
+This typically happens due to either incorrect token creation, or improper validation configuration.

 In our case, it is an improper validation configuration.
 In the appsettings.DockerStatusEnv.json you find the JWT configuration settings.
-When you have a close look, you can see we still use https instead of http in the urls.
+When you have a close look, you can see we still use https instead of http in the URLs.

 #### Solution 14: change https to http in the appsettings.DockerStatusEnv.json file

-Below the updated and final version of the appsettings.DockerStatusEnv.json file
+Below is the updated and final version of the appsettings.DockerStatusEnv.json file

 ```bash
 {